-24 25 26 Treasurer, the General Manager and the Director of Finance and Human Resources shall be limited by the following:
+Director of Finance and Human Resources.
+The authority of the Board President, the Treasurer, the General Manager and the Director of Finance and Human Resources shall be limited by the following:

-- (a) The Board President, Treasurer, General Manager and the Director of Finance and Human Resources shall make only those withdrawals of District's money (whether by check, warrant or electronic transfer) as are consistent with the Annual Budget (or any amendments, additions, modifications or corrections thereto) as approved by the Board of Directors, or - (b) The Board President, Treasurer, General Manager, and the Director of Finance and Human Resources shall make only those withdrawals of District's money (whether by check, warrant or electronic transfer) as are authorized by the Board of Directors through action to approve the payment of the regular expenses of the District, and - (c) All deposits of funds shall be made in accordance with this Resolution.
+(a) The Board President, Treasurer, General Manager and the Director of Finance and Human Resources shall make only those withdrawals of District's money (whether by check, warrant or electronic transfer) as are consistent with the Annual Budget (or any amendments, additions, modifications or corrections thereto) as approved by the Board of Directors, or

+(b) The Board President, Treasurer, General Manager, and the Director of Finance and Human Resources shall make only those withdrawals of District's money (whether by check, warrant or electronic transfer) as are authorized by the Board of Directors through action to approve the payment of the regular expenses of the District, and

+(c) All deposits of funds shall be made in accordance with thisResolution.